PiVortex/intents-deposit/README.md

 #### Wallet Setup

-Sets up the NEAR wallet selector and wraps the apps pages in the wallet selector context.
+Sets up the NEAR wallet selector and wraps the app's pages in the wallet selector context.

 [Source Code](./frontend/src/app/provider.js)

 #### Main page

-Features all the frontend's components.
+Features all the frontend components.

 [Source Code](./frontend/src/app/page.js)

-#### Get Available tokens
+#### Get Available Tokens

-Lists available tokens that the intents infrastructure supports can be fetched by calling the bridge API.
-This example only supports tokens from the POA bridge so the available tokens are filtered appropriately by using a list of tokens and their respective bridges.
+Lists available tokens that the intents infrastructure supports; this can be fetched by calling the bridge API.
+This example only supports tokens from the POA bridge, so the available tokens are filtered appropriately by using a list of tokens and their respective bridges (taken from the defuse frontend repo).

 [Source Code](./frontend/src/app/components/TokenSelector.js#L18-L27)